akauppi/GroundLevel-firebase-es/README.md

   - JavaScript
   - CSS

-  We use ECMAScript features (up to ES2018) in the code, where-ever possible.
+  We use ECMAScript features in the code, where-ever possible.
 Meaning no `var`, no `this` (ever!), yes `Promise`s and `async`/`await`.
 No Webpack.
 If you learn JavaScript from scratch, pay attention what year your material was made.
 Or just *dive in!* and learn from the code - the chef recommends this way!

   >Hint: [MDN resources](https://developer.mozilla.org) are a great place to learn the basics, and advanced material alike.
 Eg. [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
 You might even have it in your native language.